xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If logical is FALSE or omitted, Microsoft Excel stores values
     > exactly as they are displayed.

->
+> &nbsp;

-**Caution   **The PRECISION function may permanently alter your data.
+**Caution&nbsp;&nbsp;&nbsp;**The PRECISION function may permanently alter your data.
 PRECISION(FALSE) causes Microsoft Excel to change values on your worksheet or macro sheet to match displayed values.
 PRECISION(TRUE) causes Microsoft Excel to store future values at full precision, but it does not restore previously entered numbers to their original values.

 **Remarks**